temporalio/documentation/docs/visibility.md

   For example, if the key `ProductId` has the value of `2dd29ab7-2dd8-4668-83e0-89cae261cfb1`:
   - As a **Keyword** it would be matched only by `ProductId = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1`.
   - As a **Text** it would be matched by `ProductId = 2dd8`, which could cause unwanted matches.
+- With Temporal Server v1.19 and earlier, the **Keyword** type can store a list of values.
+- With Temporal Server v1.20 and later, the **Keyword** type will only support a single value.
+To store a list of values, use **KeywordList**.
 - The **Text** type cannot be used in the "Order By" clause.

 #### Search Attributes limits